Colleges by Location

 Situated in the heart of Boston, UMass Boston takes advantage of its urban location to provide students with numerous opportunities for internships, field placements, and research collaborations with local businesses, organizations, and institutions.
 The campus is conveniently located near the city's cultural and historic sites, allowing students to explore Boston's vibrant art, music, and culinary scenes.
 Despite being a relatively young institution, UMass Boston has rapidly grown into a top-tier research university, continuously expanding its facilities, programs, and resources to meet the evolving needs of its diverse student body and the surrounding community.

-For freshmen, the application deadline for this school is December 15.
-The transfer application deadline is June 15.
+The freshmen application deadline for this school is February 15.
+For transfer students, the application deadline is June 15.

 Quick Facts